nsde/discord-coinbot/README.md

 > I'm not sure yet, but probably no.

+### Disclaimer
+The program contains a **`xmltodict.py`**.
+I DIDN'T CREATE IT.
+I just had problems with importing it, so I just decided to put it in here.
+The *xmltodict*-repo can be found at https://github.com/martinblech/xmltodict.

 # 🔨 Installation
 1. Execute in root dir: `pip install -r requirements.txt` to install the needed libaries.
 2  After that, create a file in "\config" called "token.txt".
 The content of the file has to be the bot token (see the section "Security" > "Token") for security information.